meetbrij/python-notes/docs/data-analysis-pandas.md

 # finding rank change by subtracting the previous_rank column from the rank column
 rank_change = previously_ranked["rank"] - previously_ranked["previous_rank"]

+# appending the rank_change column to f500 dataframe
+# for labels that does not have value in rank_change dataframe it will be populated as NaN
+f500["rank_change"] = rank_change

 # finding companies which have over 265 B in revenue and headquartered in China
 cols = ["company", "revenues", "country"] f500_sel = f500[cols]